-Evaluation Criteria Response Lead to a long-term Potential. decrease in the size of an important population of a species The collared delma is considered to have a moderate likelihood of occurrence within the Study Area.
+Evaluation Criteria Response Lead to a long-term decrease in the size of an important population of a species Potential.
+The collared delma is considered to have a moderate likelihood of occurrence within the Study Area.
 It was not recorded during the field survey program and the Study Area does not occur within the known or likely to occur extent of the species distribution.
 However, as described in Section 2.2.1.6 , modelled potential habitat broadly meets the definition of important habitat which is considered a surrogate for important populations.
 As such an important population has the potential to occur.
-A maximum of 272.6 ha potential habitat will be cleared for construction of the Project.
+A maximum of 272.8 ha potential habitat will be cleared for construction of the Project.
 Potential habitat is considered to be of only moderate quality due to the presence of threats including cattle, weeds and pests.
 Direct impacts to potential habitat will be minimised via micro-siting wherever possible including at watercourse crossings.
 As the species is sedentary, there is a risk of mortality during clearing works.
 To manage this risk, pre-clearance surveys will include targeted searches for the species in areas of potential habitat to be cleared.
 Potential indirect impacts on the species including habitat degradation via weed incursion and altered fire regimes, will be actively managed via the Project management plans.
-Despite methods employed to mitigate and manage the impact to collared delma habitat, the Project will remove approximately 272.6 ha of important habitat for the collared delma.
+Despite methods employed to mitigate and manage the impact to collared delma habitat, the Project will remove approximately 272.8 ha of important habitat for the collared delma.
 The extent of this habitat removal has the potential to lead to a long term decrease in the size of an important population (if present).
 Reduce the area of Potential. occupancy of an important population The species' area of occupancy has not been estimated.
 However, as per SPRAT, the species has previously been reported to be relatively common in occupied areas.
 As described above, modelled potential habitat meets the definition of important habitat and therefore, important populations may occur.
-The extent of habitat removal will be a maximum of 272.6 ha.
+The extent of habitat removal will be a maximum of 272.8 ha.
 If the species is present, this quantum of impact may be sufficient to reduce the area of occupancy of an important population.
-Fragment an existing Potential. important population into two or more populations Little is known about the movement patterns of the species, though it is thought to be sedentary with one study finding that individuals occupy a small (<20 m2) home range (Porter 1998b).
-A maximum of 272.6 ha of suitable habitat will be removed.
+Fragment an existing important population into two or more populations Potential.
+Little is known about the movement patterns of the species, though it is thought to be sedentary with one study finding that individuals occupy a small (<20 m 2) home range (Porter 1998b).
+A maximum of 272.8 ha of suitable habitat will be removed.
 The remaining habitat would continue to support the ecological requirements of the species.
-Nevertheless, it is likely that vegetation clearance for the Project's access tracks and other infrastructure would present a barrier to movement for the species, given its' low dispersal capacity.
-If important populations are present within the Study Area, there is a possibility that the shape and scale of the clearing could result in fragmenting these populations into two or more populations.
-Suitable microhabitat features such as ground timber and boulders will be retained where possible or relocated to adjacent areas of potential habitat.
-Pre-clearance surveys will also be undertaken and will aim to relocate any individuals present to adjacent areas of suitable habitat.
-Any individuals or eggs observed, will be relocated within suitable adjacent habitat.
-Despite the implementation of these mitigation and management methods, the Project may fragment an existing important population into two or more populations if the species is present.